AnjaliPPal/NirmahGTM/README.md

-# SignalOS
+# NirmahGTM

 **Know which of your 500 target accounts is ready to buy — right now.**

-SignalOS monitors target companies 24/7, detects when 3+ buying signals converge, and fires a Slack alert with a ready-to-send email opener.
+NirmahGTM monitors target companies 24/7, detects when 3+ buying signals converge, and fires a Slack alert with a ready-to-send email opener.
 Your SDRs stop cold-calling everyone and start calling the 3 accounts that are actually in-market today.

 ---